 In 2018, SPA established its Center for Data Science to focus on the theoretical and practical research aspects of computer technology, software engineering, computer architecture, artificial intelligence, simulation, modeling, and much more.

-Learn more about Jeff Gill, Distinguished Professor of Government, Professor of Statistics, and Member of the Center for Behavioral Neuroscience at American University.
+Learn more about Jeff Gill, Distinguished Professor of Government, Professor of Statistics, and Member of the Center for Neuroscience and Behavior at American University.